I was trained at UCLA and came to Stanford as an Andrew W. Mellon Postdoctoral Fellow in the Humanities in 2011. I joined the faculty in 2013.

 At bottom, I am most interested in the basic questions that classically define the subject of moral philosophy: What is the best kind of life, and where does morality fit into it?
 What is moral motivation and how does it differ from other ways of being motivated?
 How much is morality universal, how much a product of custom, history, and other forms of contingency?
 How are we to balance moral values and other kinds of values when they conflict?
 How seriously should we take moral skepticism?

-Sometimes I find these big questions a little daunting, however, so in my own work I try to sneak up on them sideways, starting with topics in normative ethics that are a little more mundane.
-In particular, I have written about promising (and other forms of word giving), interpersonal trust, and lying.
-Of course I think these are topics well worth thinking about in their own right: much of the day to day substance of ethical life is about keeping your word, not letting others down when they are counting on you, and being as honest as you can with yourself and others.
-Moral philosophy, done well, can help a person become better at these things.
-Thinking about these topics can provide a unique and powerful way of making progress on moral philosophy’s perennial questions, by helping us to pose and think about the "big" problems in ways that are more familiar, more concrete, and ultimately more tractable.
+Sometimes I find these big questions a little daunting, however, so in my own work I often try to sneak up on them, starting with topics that are a little more mundane.
+In particular, I have written about the ethics of promising, interpersonal trust, lying, and the importance of taking people at their word.
+Of course, I think these topics are well worth thinking about in their own right: much of the day to day substance of ethical life is about keeping your word, not letting others down when they are counting on you, and being as honest as you can with yourself and others.
+Thinking through these topics has also helped me make progress on moral philosophy’s perennial questions, by helping to pose and to think about the "bigger" problems in ways that seem a little more familiar, more concrete, and more tractable.